-The cues don’t have to be physical; it could be that every time you think something negative you take a mindful moment to release the negative thought.Or it could be that every time you smell food you take a mindful moment to rest in the appreciation of having food to eat.
+The cues don’t have to be physical ones.
+It could be that every time you think something negative you take a mindful moment to release the negative thought, or it could be that every time you smell food you take a mindful moment to rest in the appreciation of having food to eat.
 Choose a touch point that resonates with you today.
-Instead of going through the motions on auto-pilot, stop and stay with it for a while and rest in the awareness of this blessed daily activity.
+Instead of going through the motions on auto-pilot, stop and stay in the moment for a while and rest in the awareness of this blessed daily activity.

 4. Mindful Listening

-5. Fully Experience a Regular Routine
+5. Fully Experiencing a Regular Routine

-6. The Game of Five
+6. A Game of Fives

 In this mindfulness exercise, all you have to do is notice five things in your day that usually go unnoticed and unappreciated.
 These could be things you hear, smell, feel or see.
 For example, might see the walls of your front room, hear the birds in the tree outside in the morning, feel your clothes on your skin as you walk to work, or smell the flowers in the park.
 But are you truly aware of these things and the connections they have with the world?